Conversion of Gaussian states under incoherent Gaussian operations

 In this work, we have studied conversion of coherent Gaussian states under incoherent Gaussian operations.
 An explicit description on conversion of one-mode systems has been provided.
-Compared with the finite dimensinoal results on conversion \cite {Bau, Chi, Strelt, DBG}, there are some peculiarities as following: (1) There does not exists maximal coherent pure Gaussian state which can manipulate all coherent Gaussian states; (2) The reversibility of conversion between pure Gaussian states; (3) The amount of coherence of input and output of pure coherent states are equal.
+Compared with the finite dimensional results on conversion of coherent states \cite {Bau, Chi, Strelt, DBG}, there are some peculiarities as following: (1) There does not exist a maximally coherent Gaussian state which can generate all coherent Gaussian states; (2) The conversion between pure Gaussian states is reversible; (3) The coherence of input pure state and the coherence of output pure state are equal.
 This implies frozen behaviour \cite{Adesoxx} in Gaussian dynamical systems which is listed as an open question in \cite{Xu1}.
 Conversion of pure Gaussian states of two-mode systems under incoherent Gaussian operations is also discussed.
-We classify conversion for an important class of two-mode pure Gaussian states with a second moment in the standard form \cite{Weedx, Duan1, Simon1}.
+We classify conversion for an important class of two-mode pure Gaussian states with second moments in the standard form \cite{Weedx, Duan1, Simon1}.

 Our results raise some interesting questions.
-It would be of great interest to classify conversion of pure Gaussian state or mixed Gaussian states for $m$-mode ($m\geq 2$) continuous-variable systems.
-It is very helpful for comprehending behaviours of coherence of Gaussian dynamical systems.
+It would be of great interest to classify conversion of pure Gaussian states or mixed Gaussian states for $m$-mode ($m\geq 2$) continuous-variable systems.
+This is very helpful for comprehending behaviours of coherence of Gaussian dynamical systems.

+The authors are indebted to referee for his/her valuable suggestions which improve the presentation of the study.

 We acknowledge that the research was supported by NSF of China (11671332), NSF of Fujian (2018J01006).

 Proofs of all results in this paper are given in appendix.

 The proofs of our theorems need structural classification of real orthogonal matrices and determinant formula of sum of two matrices borrowed from \cite{HJX}.